brian14708/wh-briefings/press-briefings/2021-05/2021-05-20-background-press-call-by-a-senior-administration-official-on-the-official-working-visit-of-the-republic-of-korea.md

 modified_time: 2021-05-19 19:51:19-04:00
 permalink: https://www.whitehouse.gov/briefing-room/press-briefings/2021/05/20/background-press-call-by-a-senior-administration-official-on-the-official-working-visit-of-the-republic-of-korea/
 published_time: 2021-05-20 05:00:00-04:00
-title: Background Press Call by A Senior Administration Official on the Official Working Visit of the Republic of Korea
+title: "Background Press Call by A Senior Administration Official on the Official\
+  \ Working Visit of the Republic of\_Korea"
 ---

 Via Teleconference